 What are the admission requirements?
 There are some different requirements for applicants to the 3-year M.S.-to-Ph.D. program vs. the 5-year B.S.-to-Ph.D. program.
-For both programs, students should be in the top 15% of their Bachelor’s class, have copies of official transcripts, an up to 8500 character motivation letter, and meet the minimum score requirements on an approved English language exam if their native language is not English.
+For both programs, students should be in the top 15% of their Bachelor’s/Master's class, have copies of official transcripts, an up to 8500 character motivation letter, and meet the minimum score requirements on an approved English language exam if their native language is not English.
 For M.S. applicants, at least 2 letters of recommendation (submitted by your referees) and the GRE general test are also required.
-For B.S. applicants, the GRE general test is required for Heidelberg University and the GRE subject test (in one of the following subjects: Biology, Chemistry, Math, or Physics (this is not required for applicants with a Master of Science).
+For B.S. applicants, the GRE general test is required for Heidelberg University and the GRE subject test (in one of the following subjects: Biology, Chemistry, Math, or Physics) is required for applicants to both Heidelberg University and Göttingen University.

 English is not my native language.
 Am I required to take an English language exam and provide proof of proficiency?
 Yes, solid knowledge of the English language is necessary for success in the program, which will be conducted entirely in English.
 An internationally-accepted language test will be required for non-native/mother tongue English speakers.
 Test scores are valid for two years from the application deadline (e.g. the test score is valid if taken after December 01, 2016 for a December 01, 2018 application deadline).
 Please note: The English languague test is required for admission to the program, but not for the application submission.
 If you cannot complete the test before applying, please indicate that it will be taken at a later date (but before August 31, 2019).
 The accepted tests are listed below:

 - C1 Advanced/Cambridge Certificate in Advanced English (CAE)